bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 {{ MACROS___make_sidecar_table("nirs.NirsBase") }}

-Specific fNIRS fields that are REQUIRED or may be REQUIRED depending on other metadata values:
+Specific NIRS fields that are REQUIRED or may be REQUIRED depending on other metadata values:

 {{ MACROS___make_sidecar_table("nirs.NirsRequired") }}

-Specific fNIRS fields that SHOULD be present:
+Specific NIRS fields that SHOULD be present:

 {{ MACROS___make_sidecar_table("nirs.NirsRecommend") }}